claranet/terraform-datadog-monitors/caas/kubernetes/ingress/README.md

 Nginx Ingress Controller setup
 ------------------------------
+This configuration and monitors only works for ingress controller >= 0.10 and <= 0.15.
 Enable the following flags in the Nginx Ingress Controller chart controller.stats.enabled=true,controller.metrics.enabled=true and the following Datadog agent configuration for each ingress controller: